 They also did experiments with the amount of salt spread onto Polk County roads and found that because the cheese brine has a lower freezing point, it’s more effective at melting ice.
 Most importantly, the department’s experiments with different mixtures have also proven the cheese brine actually works better.
 The Polk County highway report also indicated there was no sign of the salt brine residue come spring.

 Today, Polk County still uses a regular salt brine, along with a hot brine and magnesium chloride.
 But they used 32,000 gallons of the cheese salt brine in conjunction last year covering about 1,200 plow miles of roadway.
 Bottom line, they have been able to cut their salt use by 30 to 40 percent.

 It’s such a great idea, Norby says other counties and towns have also started to use the product.
-Milwaukee, who has experimented before with alternatives to rock salt, including beet juice and a molasses-type product, will begin a pilot program this winter to determine whether cheese brine is a good option for their roads.
+Milwaukee, who has experimented before with alternatives or supplements to rock salt including beet juice and a molasses-type product, will begin a pilot program this winter to determine whether cheese brine is a good option for their roads.
 Last year, Milwaukee used 44,339 tons of rock salt during a somewhat mild winter.

 While there is an ample amount of rock salt available, Wisconsin is the country’s leader in cheese production so why wouldn’t we explore using the cheaper and more abundant option to clear roads from snow and ice?
 Well done Polk County.